blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 - Do multiple super-types impose constraints on extending types?
 - How does having `additionalProperties` in existing schemas influence extended types?
   - If we specify `{ "additionalProperties": false }` in a type, using conventional JSON Schema `allOf`, composition is not possible.
+- How do we define extended types within the BP Type System?

 ## Subtyping

 Compatibility between extended types is the ability to use the subtype in place of a supertype.
 [Prior art](https://en.wikipedia.org/wiki/Subtyping#Coercions) calls this `coercive subtyping` when it can happen implicitly.
 _Composition_ rather than inheritance allows us to have more guarantees about the relationship between subtypes and supertypes.
-If a subtype never modifies a supertype's inherited fields, we are sure that the supertype fields are left untouched, which eliminates the need for evaluating compatibility (i.e. no need for [`subsumption`](https://en.wikipedia.org/wiki/Subtyping#Subsumption), the concept of finding out whether or not a supertype is a supertype of a subtype or not).
+If a subtype never modifies a supertype's inherited properties, we are sure that the supertype properties are left untouched, which eliminates the need for evaluating compatibility (i.e. no need for [`subsumption`](https://en.wikipedia.org/wiki/Subtyping#Subsumption), the concept of finding out whether or not a supertype is a supertype of a subtype or not).

 For example, an `Employee` instance looks as follows (simplified):